mattermost/mattermost-handbook/README.md

 # Mattermost Handbook

+The Mattermost Handbook is a continual work-in-progress for _Mattermost staff_--people who are paid to work on our open source software and to help run the company behind our software.
 The purpose of this handbook is to _**iteratively increase clarity**_ for Mattermost staff and community co-building the future of our company and our offerings.

+Early in our history, when we were a much smaller company, our staff handbook was included in our product documentation.
+Now the Handbook lives in the the dedicated repository at [https://github.com/mattermost/mattermost-handbook](https://github.com/mattermost/mattermost-handbook) which is edited using GitBook as a frontend.
+Want to contribute to the Handbook?
+Start here: [How to update the Handbook](company/how-to-guides-for-staff/how-to-update-handbook.md).

+All documentation is available under the terms of a [Creative Commons License](https://creativecommons.org/licenses/by-nc-sa/3.0/).

+Some norms you'll see here in the Handbook:

+## Growing companies are a work-in-progress

 It's Day 1 at Mattermost.
 We're a growing company and growing open source project out to support the massive transformation underway as open source software unlocks the massive potential of people and teams around the world.

-The "Mattermost Handbook" is a continual work-in-progress for _Mattermost staff_--people who are paid to work on our open source software and to help run the company behind our software.

-Early in our history, when we were a much smaller company, [our staff handbook was included in our product documentation](https://docs.mattermost.com/guides/core.html) and we are incrementally moving out of our documentation and into the dedicated repository at [https://github.com/mattermost/mattermost-handbook](https://github.com/mattermost/mattermost-handbook) which is edited using GitBook as a frontend.

-Some norms you'll see here in the handbook:

-## Growing companies are a work-in-progress

 As an open source company we like to share early.
 Sharing ideas early gets us feedback sooner, so we can iterate faster, so we can better results.

 We have a mindset of [1% and 50% drafts](company/about-mattermost/mindsets.md#drafts-at-1-50-99) that express how complete our thinking is around proposal we're reviewing.